 As a leader, I have made countless mistakes.
 However, those mistakes are the best learning opportunities.

 My student council debut started with a mess.
-I was a strict perfectionist that had to make sure everything worked according to my expectations.
-On one occasion, I found an event poster really underwhelming, hence I gave the arts division a barrage of criticism, forcing them to do a full revision.
+I was a strict perfectionist who had to make sure everything worked according to my expectations.
+On one occasion, I found an event poster really underwhelming, so I gave the arts division a barrage of criticism, forcing them to do a full revision.
 Consequently, the art division was devastated and grew bitter.
 Even several were planning to leave the council before the inaugural ceremony.
 Upon realizing my mistake, I apologized and decided to implement a different approach as a leader.
 I tried spending more time with them, using my knowledge on photoshop to progressively teach them and inspire them.
 Not only did I invest my time acting as a mentor, I wanted them to feel comfortable as a vital part of the student council.
 As months passed by, I felt proud as I saw their designs and work ethic gradually improve.
 This approach worked a lot better.

 I discovered that being a leader involves more than just being able to direct and instruct.
 Being a successful leader means having the flexibility to offer both wise counsel and psychological assistance through inspiration and motivation.
 A great leader should also attempt to foster a positive atmosphere by getting to know their peers, forging bonds of solidarity with each individual, and gradually gaining their trust.